itsamekai/Auto-Reroll-CRK/README.md

 4) stop if matches n number of lines needed.

 ## TO DO
+* refactor UI out of main for better clarity
 * Read Numbers (not that important, but nice to have?)
 * Improve runtime per roll - needs more optimisation atm
     * current reads at 1.3s~